cwarmbrunn/weather-dashboard/README.md

 **Project Description/Summary:**

-Creating a weather dashboard with form inputs that displays the weather for various cities.
+Creating a weather dashboard with form inputs that displays the current and five-day forecast for various cities.
+When a user clicks on a city from their search history, the city information will re-load and display on the screen.

 **Live Site:**